 The Chinese International School is one of Hong Kong’s most desirable bilingual or dual language schools for Mandarin and English.
 CIS offers classes from Reception to Year 13.
 In Primary, the curriculum is taught equally in both languages, with a native speaking teacher in Mandarin and English present in the classroom.
 At the secondary level, students will be taking subjects in both languages with Chinese mainly being taught as a specialist subject area either as language acquisition or in Chinese literature.
 A dual-language history programme is also offered through years 7 to 9 as well as a two-week China Experience Programme and a one-year academic and residential programme at CIS’ Hangzhou campus in China in Year 10.

-ISF was established in Hong Kong in 2000 as a registered charitable organisation to fill the demand for more diverse education options in Hong Kong.
+Independent School Foundation (ISF) was established in Hong Kong in 2000 as a registered charitable organisation to fill the demand for more diverse education options in Hong Kong.
 ISF comes from the belief that all teachers are language teachers and are equipped to teach the specific subject matter as well as language.
-ISF follows the International Baccalaureate (IB) curriculum with a focus on bilingual mastery in both English and Mandarin for all of its students, both Chinese and non-Chinese students.
+ISF follows the International Baccalaureate (IB) curriculum with a focus on bilingual mastery in both English and Mandarin for all of its students.
 From Foundation to Grade 2, classes are conducted at 70% Putonghua and 30% English and each year this ratio changes ending with 20% Mandarin and 80% English by Grades 11 and 12.
-ISF also has a preschool for kids from 2 years 8 months to 5 years.
+ISF also has a bilingual preschool for kids from 2 years 8 months to 5 years.
 The curriculum in the preschool is drawn from the International Early Years curriculum (IEYC) and that of ISF’s Foundation Curriculum.
 The language of instruction is predominantly Putonghua.

 With a mission to produce students who are an asset to both Hong Kong and the world, PLKCKY is one of the few independent and not-for-profit schools offering a 12-year bilingual education within the International Baccalaureate (IB) curriculum.
-PLKCKY claims to have 60% Western teachers and 40% Chinese teachers, offering a natural bilingual co-teaching environment during the primary school years.
+PLKCKY claims to have 60% Western teachers and 40% Chinese teachers, offering a natural bilingual co-teaching environment during the primary school years (read more about that here).
 Students also study themes in both languages and have opportunities for field trips and overseas trips as well.

-KIS’ bilingual teaching starts as early as playgroup and continues toward Primary 6.
-Following the International Baccalaureate Primary Years Programme (IBPYP), students are co-taught by both a native Chinese and native English speaker in each class, ensuring that students are immersed in both languages daily.
-KIS boasts small classroom sizes with options for kids to explore the arts (music, drama, performance, design) wells as athletics as well as unique travel and learning opportunities.
+KIS’ bilingual teaching (more about that here) starts as early as playgroup and continues toward Primary 6.
+Following the International Baccalaureate Primary Years Programme (IBPYP), students are co-taught by native Chinese and native English speakers in each class, ensuring that students are immersed in both languages daily.
+KIS boasts small classroom sizes with options for kids to explore the arts (music, drama, performance, design) well as athletics as well as unique travel and learning opportunities.

 Kingston International Kindergarten, 12-14 Cumberland Road, Kowloon Tong, Kowloon, Hong Kong, 2337 9049